-Deferred tax assets are entered in the accounts when it is likely that the company will have sufficient profit for tax purposes in subsequent periods that will enable the company to utilise the tax asset.
-The companies enter previously unentered deferred tax assets to the extent it has become likely that the company can utilise the deferred tax asset.
+Deferred tax assets are included in the balance sheets when it is likely that the company will have sufficient profit for tax purposes in subsequent periods that will enable the company to utilise the tax asset.
+The company records previously unrecorded deferred tax assets to the extent it has become likely that the company can utilise the deferred tax asset.
 Similarly, the company will reduce the deferred tax asset to the extent the company no longer regards it as being likely that it can utilize the deferred tax asset.

 Deferred tax and deferred tax asset are measured on the basis of expected future tax rates for the companies in the group where temporary differences have occurred.

 Deferred tax and deferred tax assets are entered at nominal value and are classified as financial fixed assets (long-term liability) on the balance sheet.

 Tax payable and deferred tax are booked directly against equity to the extent the tax items relate to equity transactions.

 Tangible fixed assets are measured at acquisition cost, net of accumulated depreciation and impairments losses.
 When assets are sold or divested, the carrying amount is deducted and any gains or losses are recognised in the income statement.
 Acquisition cost for tangible fixed assets is the purchase price, including taxes and charges and expenses directly related to preparing the asset for use.
 Expenses incurred after the asset has been put to use, are recognised in the income statement, whereas other expenses which are expected to create future financial gains are capitalised.